Who can present?

 What happens at the Climate Project Zoom-Case?

 Each presenter will have 5 minutes; there will be a warning bell after 5 minutes have elapsed.
-We will move onto the slides from the next project after 6 minutes.
+We will move on to the next project after 6 minutes.

-We will wrap up the session giving the audience an opportunity to talk.
-At the end, the project breakout rooms will be reopened and left open for additional 15 minutes.
+After the breakout session (approx. 30 min.), we will wrap up the session by giving the audience an opportunity to talk.
+As we finish the official part, the project breakout rooms will be reopened for an additional 15 minutes.

 How do I prepare my slides?

 As you will only have 5 minutes, we recommend that you prepare no more than 3 slides.
 They could follow this flow:

 - Slide 1: Introduce your project